-- Requires a student complaint to be made in writing - Identifies, by title: - o The individual responsible for making a determination in respect of a student complaint - o The individual responsible for the reconsideration, if any, of the determination made - In case either individual identified above, as applicable, is absent or named in the complaint, the individual responsible for making a determination in respect of the student complaint. - Describes, in detail, how a student complaint will be handled from initiation through the final resolution of the complaint - Authorizes a student who makes a complaint to be represented by an agent or a lawyer.
-The agent may be anyone, including a friend, family member or another student. - Requires a student complaint to be finally resolved within 30 days after the complaint is made - Requires written reasons for the decision and the reconsideration, if any, be given to a student: - o as soon as possible and no later than 30 days of making a complaint, and - o advises a student enrolled in an approved program that, if he or she is dissatisfied with the determination, and has been misled by the institution regarding any significant aspect of that program, they may file a complaint with the Private Training Institutions Branch (www.privatetraininginstitutions.gov.bc.ca) within one year of the date they complete, are dismissed from, or withdraw from the program.

-- Ensures that a student who makes or is otherwise involved in a complaint is protected from retaliation by the institution - Is provided to the student before the start date of the program
+- Is posted in a prominent place on the institution's website - Requires a student complaint to be made in writing - Identifies, by title: - The individual responsible for making a determination in respect of a student complaint - The individual responsible for the reconsideration, if any, of the determination made - In case either individual identified above, as applicable, is absent or named in the complaint, the individual responsible for making a determination in respect of the student complaint. - Describes, in detail, how a student complaint will be handled from initiation through the final resolution of the complaint - Authorizes a student who makes a complaint to be represented by an agent or a lawyer.
+The agent may be anyone, including a friend, family member or another student. - Requires a student complaint to be finally resolved within 30 days after the complaint is made - Requires written reasons for the decision and the reconsideration, if any, be given to a student: - o as soon as possible and no later than 30 days of making a complaint, and - advises a student enrolled in an approved program that, if he or she is dissatisfied with the determination, and has been misled by the institution regarding any significant aspect of that program, they may file a complaint with the Private Training Institutions BranchPrivate Training Institutions Regulatory Unit (www.privatetraininginstitutions.gov.bc.ca) within one year of the date they complete, are dismissed from, or withdraw from the program. - Ensures that a student who makes or is otherwise involved in a complaint is protected from retaliation by the institution - Is provided to the student before the start date of the program